Mashamba/hackathon-starter/README.md

 At this point we are done with the back-end.

-You now have a choice - to include your JavaScript code in Jade templates or have all your client-side JavaScript in a separate file - in `main.js`.
+You now have a choice - to include your JavaScript code in pug templates or have all your client-side JavaScript in a separate file - in `main.js`.
 I will admit, when I first started out with Node.js and JavaScript in general, I placed all JavaScript code inside templates because I have access to template variables passed in from Express right then and there.
 It's the easiest thing you can do, but also the least efficient and harder to maintain.
 Since then I